 I have a wife, Anna, and two sons, Peter (26) and Fabian (24).
 Although it looks like my family will not move permanently to Duluth, they come often to visit me.
 We all prefer to live in both worlds, Old and New, rather than choosing just one of them.
 So my wife and boys are joining me here from time to time and I am commuting, spending summer and winter breaks with them in Europe.
 The previous summer we spent a week with my wife on Loon Lake off Gunflint Trail canoeing, kayaking and bicycling and another nice bicycling trip at Keweenaw region in the Upper Peninsula.
 This past Christmas break we all spent a few days together in Duluth before going to a cabin at Gunflint Lodge for some fabulous cross-country skiing and dog-sledding.
 Peter got his double major BA in Sociology and Media Studies at Masaryk University, Brno, Czech Republic, and also his BS in Math and finished his second year of MA program in Sociology there and is now waiting for his thesis defense.
-This may he finished his MS studies in Math at University of Vermont and in August started his PhD studies in Computational Social Sciences at George Mason University.
+He got his MS in Math at University of Vermont and is now a second year PhD student in Computational Social Sciences at George Mason University.
 Fabian got his BA in Film Editing and MA in Film and Sound Editing at Academy of Performing Arts in Bratislava, Slovakia.
 He had spent six months working as an intern in Sweden and now lives in Prague, Czech Republic.
 He is a freelance movie editor and does most of his work for productions in Slovakia.

 I like cross-country skiing (more on the back-country side rather circling the groomed trails in parks, but due to constraints, I settle for that in Duluth), bicycling, and hiking, preferably with my family, and also hay-wiring (a.k.a. duct-taping).